Onur232/Search-API/README.md

 ## Running the tests

 There is a jar file created by maven build called "searchapi-0.0.1-SNAPSHOT.jar" in \searchapi\target location.
 This file must be executed for testing.
+But due to constraints by github, it's not allowed to upload a jar file bigger then 25MB.
+So I uploaded zipped file of this JAR file called "searchapi-0.0.1-SNAPSHOT.jar.7z" in main branch of this project.
+This file must be unzipped and executed to use software.

 There are two tests for testing Search API;